OtemaY/OtemaY/README.md

 ---

-- 🌱 I’m learning anything and everything to guide me on my Data Science journey.
-I am currently building my skills in Python and SQL.
+- 🌱 Data Scientist.
+Skilled in Python and SQL.

 <br />